ishita-sadhukhan/Telecom-Customer-Churn/README.md

 * Hyperparameter tuning of the best models and finally testing on the unseen data
 * Getting the feature importance of the model which shows, which features have contributed the most to the final model

 ## Model Findings
-1. Baseline model : A baseline model using Logistic Regession on the original sample is fitted .
+1. Baseline model : A baseline model using Logistic Regession on the original sample is fitted on the SMOTE sample.
 Because
 The Recall score = 0.55.
 This means....